sodadata/docs/soda/new-documentation.md

 #### November 24, 2023
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Library 1.1.24 - 1.1.25.
 * Added Known issue to [Group By]({% link soda-cl/group-by.md %}) configuration; does not support anomaly score checks.
+* Adjusted workaround advice for troubleshooting error using quotes with an [in-check filter]({% link soda-cl/troubleshoot.md %}#errors-when-using-in-check-filters).

 #### November 22, 2023